RI State Police fire trooper involved in excessive force case

 “Because this involves a personnel matter, I have no further comment,” Manni said in a news release.

-Donnelly-Taylor had been on injured-on-duty status for the last two years until he was terminated Friday.
+Donnelly-Taylor had been on injured-on-duty status for the last two years until he was terminated.

 Last month, Donnelly-Taylor filed a motion to vacate his simple assault plea, claiming he was ordered to enter the plea by the head of the state police at the time, Col. Steven G. O’Donnell.